andrewufrank/daino/site/dough/landingPage.md

 settings :
     sitename : siteNameExample
     byline : siteByLineExample
-menu:
+menu :
-    - Blog/postwk.html
+    - first example menu
-    - PublicationList/postWithReference.html
+    - a second
 contentHtml : the text for the landing page table-of-content : example table of content datetime :